-As part of the New National Curriculum we will continue to teach English, Maths, Science, ICT (including computing), History, Geography, Religious Education, Design and Technology, Art, Music, Physical Education, and Modern Foreign Language.
-We organise the subjects into the following areas from the Early Years Curriculum.
+As part of the New National Curriculum we will continue to teach English, Maths, Science, Computing, History, Geography, Religious Education, Design and Technology, Art, Music, Physical Education, and Modern Foreign Languages We organise the subjects into the following areas from the Early Years Curriculum.
 This allows us to make whole school curriculum plans and provision. - Literacy including Reading and writing - Mathematics - \Communication and language including Speaking and listening and Modern Foreign Languages - Understanding the world including Science, History, Geography and RE - \Physical development including PE, handwriting - \Personal, social and emotional development including a sense of self, relationships, social skills and behaviour • Expressive arts and design including art, music, dance, drama (role play) and design technology The starred (\) areas are the 'prime' areas for our Early Years children.

-Literacy From September 2015 we will continue to use Read Write Inc with our pupils in Nursery, Reception, Year One and Year Two.
-When our Year Two children are ready they will join our Years Three and Four children using the follow on scheme, Literacy and Language "The Read Write Inc. programmes combine into a complete literacy programme rooted in the new national curriculum.
+English We introduced Read Write Inc, a synthetic Phonics scheme, in September 2015, and it has had a very positive impact with our children.
+We use Read Write Inc with our pupils in Nursery, Reception, Year One and Year Two.
+When our Year Two children are ready they will join our Key Stage 2 children using the follow on scheme, Literacy and Language , as part of their English lessons.
+"The Read Write Inc. programmes combine into a complete literacy programme rooted in the new national curriculum.
 They are designed to stimulate and challenge children's thinking and create enthusiastic, life-long readers and writers."
 As part of the Read Write Inc programme the children will read Read Write Inc books in school appropriate to their phonological understanding.
 Alongside the reading books for Read Write Inc used in school, the children will have a home reading book to practice and consolidate their skills.
 They are free to change these books as regularly as they wish from a pre-determined colour coded box.
 The children who are working on the Literacy and Language scheme will have reading books that they will read at home and school from the appropriate colour coded box.

-Handwriting and Spelling Our children will follow the 'Penpals' handwriting scheme which is similar to the Nelson handwriting scheme.
+Read Write Inc (RWI) has the character called 'Fred' who helps children break words into phonemes (sounds) by 'Fred Talking'.
+Handwriting, Spelling, Grammar and Punctuation Our children will follow the 'Penpals' handwriting scheme which is similar to the Nelson handwriting scheme.
 Both of these schemes develop fluent and legible handwriting.
-These are the handwriting schemes agreed by the Alnwick Partnership of schools to ensure consistency in handwriting throughout the partnership.
-We also follow the Read Write Inc spelling programme using the same strategies children develop in Read Write Inc. pro-
+Penpals and Nelson are the handwriting schemes agreed by the Alnwick Partnership of schools to ensure consistency in handwriting throughout the partnership.
+We also follow the Read Write Inc spelling programme using the same strategies children develop in Read Write Inc. phonics programme.
+Children in Year 2 now need to take a Grammar and Punctuation assessment along with Spelling, and so there is an increased focus on grammar and punctuation throughout the curriculum along with some aspects being taught discretely.